 - Pause on the object and explosively return to the standing position.
 Repeat.

-STEP 3: Single-Leg Squat On A Box
+3. Single-Leg Squat On A Box

 Appropriate movement for athletes who have sufficient strength and control throughout the entire range of a single-leg squat movement.